 This Hubblecast explores how the NASA/ESA Hubble Space Telescope’s observations differ across different wavelengths of the electromagnetic spectrum, and how these observations will be complemented by those of the upcoming NASA/ESA/CSA James Webb Space Telescope.

-The Hubble Space Telescope orbits approximately 570 kilometers above the Earth
+The Hubble Space Telescope orbits approximately 570 kilometers (354 miles) above the Earth

 where it observes the Universe free from the obstruction of our atmosphere.